reiryuki/Miui-Core-Magisk-Module/README.md

 - The MIT license specified here is for the Magisk Module, not for Miui apps and blobs.

 ## Descriptions
-- System core framework library of Miui ROM as a dependency of any ported Miui apps (non-Play Store version) Magisk modules.
+- System core framework library of Miui ROM ported from Xiaomi Mi 9 (cepheus) as a dependency of any Miui app and Miui Magisk Module.
-- For Magisk module developers, your Miui app must declare these lines after `<application />` in the AndroidManifest.xml if you want to load classes from this Miui Core: (Do not do this if your app have it's own library!)
+- For Miui apps porter, your app must declare these lines after `<application />` in the AndroidManifest.xml if you want to load classes from this Miui Core: (Do not do this if your app have it's own library!)

   `<uses-library android:name="com.miui.system" android:required="false" />`